-UNION MEMBERSHIP IN 2006: A PROFILE OF LOS ANGELES, CALIFORNIA AND THE U.S.
+THE STATE OF THE UNIONS IN 2007: A PROFILE OF UNION MEMBERSHIP IN LOS ANGELES, CALIFORNIA AND THE NATION

-Ruth Milkman and Bongoh Kye
+Ruth Milkman and Bongoh Kye UCLA Institute for Research on Labor and Employment September 2007

-Over the past decade, the nation's unionization rate - the percentage of all employed wage and salary workers who are union members - has continued its relentless decline.
-However, in both the Los Angeles metropolitan area and in California, unionization has held steady over this ten-year period, and even edged upward in some years, as Figure 1 shows.
-The unionization rate in 2006 was 15.2 percent in the Los Angeles metropolitan area, and 15.7 percent in California - in both cases well above the national average of 12.0 percent.
+Over the past twelve years, the nation's unionization rate - the percentage of all employed wage and salary workers who are union members - has continued its relentless decline.
+However, in both the Los Angeles metropolitan area and in California, unionization has held steady over this period, and even edged upward in some years, as Figure 1 shows.
+The unionization rate in 2007 is 15.3 percent in the Los Angeles metropolitan area and 16.5 percent in California - in both cases well above the national average of 12.2 percent.

-&lt;sup>1 This report is based on analysis of the U.S. Current Population Survey Outgoing Rotation Group data for 2006.
-We created a merged data set including all twelve monthly surveys conducted in that year.
+&lt;sup>1 This report is based on analysis of the U.S. Current Population Survey (CPS) Outgoing Rotation Group data for the first six months of 2007.
+We created a merged data set including the six monthly surveys conducted from January to June, inclusive, of that year.
 All results are calculated using the CPS unrevised sampling weights.
-The sample includes employed civilian wage and salary workers, aged 16 and over.
-We followed the sample definition and weighting procedures described in Barry T. Hirsch and David A. Macpherson, Union Membership and Earnings Data Book (Washington D.C.: Bureau of National Affairs, 2007: 1-8).
+The sample includes employed civilian wage and salary workers aged 16 and over.
+We followed the sample definition and weighting procedures described in Barry T. Hirsch and David A. Macpherson, Union Membership and Earnings Data Book (Washington D.C.: Bureau of National Affairs, 2007): 1-8.
 Special thanks to Rebecca Frazier for designing the graphics and for editorial assistance.
-An abridged version of this report is published in the California Labor and Employment Law Review 21 (Sept.
-2007), pp. 9, 33-35.

 Unionization rates are consistently higher in the public sector than in the private sector.
-As Figure 2 shows, public-sector unionism is especially strong in Los Angeles as well as in California: in 2006, well over half of all workers in the public sector were union members, in both the Los Angeles area and in the state.
-In the nation as a whole, the unionization rate for public-sector workers was 36.2 percent; much higher than in the private sector, but well below the rates for public-sector workers in California or Los Angeles.
-Private-sector unionization in all three geographical units was much lower - indeed, in the single digits - but it was substantially greater in both California and Los Angeles than nationwide.
+As Figure 2 shows, public-sector unionism is especially strong in Los Angeles as well as in California: in 2007, well over half of all workers in the public sector are union members, in both the Los Angeles area and in the state.
+In the nation as a whole, the unionization rate for public-sector workers is 36.5 percent; much higher than in the private sector, but well below the rates for public-sector workers in California or Los Angeles.
+Private-sector unionization in all three geographical units is much lower - indeed, in the single digits - but it is substantially greater in both California and Los Angeles than nationwide.